So what are the grounds for divorce?

 In order to be granted a divorce you need to demonstrate to the court that there are valid reasons for the marriage to be brought to an end.
 Our mediators and solicitors can help you with this.
 There are four major grounds for divorce.
 If you have not been separated for two years there are two main ways that you can claim for divorce:-

 As a result of this, you can not countenance living with them for any longer.
 If you have lived with your partner for six months after you have found out about the adultery then you can not give this as a reason for divorce.
 In any case, it is not usually that the third party is named as part of the divorce.

 This means that your partner has behaved so badly that you can not bear to live with them.
 Grounds for unreasonable behaviour include abuse, whether that is verbal (insults or threats of violence) or actual physical violence.
 However, there are other reasons which can be included as unreasonable behaviour.

 Other reasons for divorce are:-

 To be deserted means that your partner has left you.
 There are several ways in which desertion is defined.
 The desertion must be without a good reason and without your agreement.
 It also should have the intent of ending your relationship.
-The period of desertion must be greater than two years in the last two and a half years.
-Obviously, with desertion parties are usually not able to attend mediation.
+See Our Customer Feedback!

 Living apart – for two, or five years

 If you have lived apart for over two years you can usually obtain a divorce if your husband or wife agrees to this in writing.
 This is the most common ground used and in most cases it leads to what is called a ‘no fault’ divorce settlement.